Corgi – Porsche Police Car

 PS: I realize now that I'm sharing this warm memory on your birthday, Mom.
 In a world so messed up, some things seem so right.

 Para um miúdo, a ideia de perseguições nas auto-estradas ao longo do tapete, ao volante de um espantoso Porsche Police Car, podia ter parecido aliciante—não fosse o modelo vir da série Corgi Juniors, que não se distinguia pelo rigor dos modelos ou pela robustez das suas suspensões.
-Neste modelo o molde é aceitável, apesar da simplificação ou mesmo ausência de alguns pormenores, como a esperada linha de abertura das portas.
+Neste modelo o molde é aceitável, apesar da simplificação ou mesmo ausência de alguns pormenores, como as linhas de abertura das portas.
 As proporções são algo estranhas, talvez gordinhas, ainda que se note a tentativa de representar adequadamente elementos distintivos, como o aerofólio "cauda de pato", os pára-choques finos pré-1974 ou os peculiares arcos das rodas.
 Mas, mesmo aqui, nos arcos das rodas, a exagerada distância aos "pneus" compromete aquilo que poderia ser uma boa postura.
 A pintura é bem aplicada e razoavelmente resistente.
-Os sublinhados dos faróis, luzes traseiras e pára-choques foram a dada altura adicionados por mim com mãos trémulas, tinta de esmalte espessa e um pincel traiçoeiro—e notavelmente embaraçosos.
+Os sublinhados dos faróis, luzes traseiras e pára-choques foram a dada altura adicionados por mim com mãos trémulas, tinta de esmalte espessa e um pincel traiçoeiro—e são notavelmente embaraçosos.
 Os detalhes interiores são adequados mas, também aqui, simplificados.
 As rodas, do tipo Whizzwheels, são bem moldadas e acabadas e rolam muito bem.
 No seu todo, esta pequena criatura está longe de ser perfeita.
-Com toda a sua experiência e recursos, a Corgi Toys podia ter feito muito melhor, mas creio que nesta altura a sua prioridade eram as escalas maiores, propondo modelos notáveis e extremamente populares entre os miúdos.
+Com toda a sua experiência e recursos, a Corgi Toys podia ter feito muito melhor, mas creio que nesta altura o seu foco estava nas escalas maiores, propondo modelos notáveis e extremamente populares entre os miúdos.
 Ainda assim, contra todas as probabilidades, este Porsche Police Car tornou-se o modelo mais valioso da minha colecção.
 Mas isso é outra história.

 O Que Realmente Importa – Um Conto de Natal